openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > **Ranged Attacks in Melee**
 >
 > Any time you make a ranged attack (weapon or supernatural) and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
+Area attacks are considered ranged attacks if the area does not include at least one space adjacent to the attacker.
 >

 <br><br>